SirDap/tripodvideoninja/_drafts/2016-01-08-quest-for-media-management.markdown

 #### BulletProof

-BulletProof was my first attempt once upon a time.
+BulletProof was my first attempt.
 Their initial rollout of the app, which did not support linking media, prevented my initial efforts: terabytes of existing footage can't really be copied somewhere else.
-They eventually added linking, but then the application didn't support Sony XAVC-S, which i use heavily.
+They eventually added linking, but even then the application didn't support Sony XAVC-S, which I use heavily.
 As of June 8, 2015 (v12.7.0 of the Shooter Suite), the application is retired, [due to lack of public interest](https://www.redgiant.com/products/shooter-suite/downloads/ http://www.provideocoalition.com/fare-thee-well-red-giant-bulletproof).

 Even when it was officially supported, BulletProof left a large gap for media management: